 The reality is that there is no way we can predict book sales.
 So many variables are out of our control —such as media reaction to a book and author performance on interviews, etc.—that predicting book or e-book sales is impossible.

 However, we will not take on a book if we don't believe it has good potential for media coverage, which is the key to sparking book sales.

 With thousands of book marketing and e-book publicity campaigns under our belt, chances are, yes, we have.

-One of the reasons book marketing and book publicity is exciting is because it is unpredictable.
-Amazing and surprising things can happen in any campaign —and they often do.
+Book marketing is exciting because it is unpredictable!
+Amazing and surprising things can happen in any campaign, and they often do.
 But we can't know going into a campaign what exactly will happen.
 It's simply the nature of the business.
 In our experience, it's important to look very closely at publicists who guarantee things —it is often a warning sign and potential harbinger of author disappointment.

 To be fair, there are certainly respectable firms that have guaranteed "packages" of a specific number of major-market radio interviews, etc. We just suggest you clearly understand what is guaranteed.
 We do offer this guarantee: we will not take your book on if we do not think we have a reasonable chance of securing meaningful media coverage.
 Smith Publicity lives and thrives on its reputation, and we don't want clients leaving unhappy.

 Absolutely not.
 We have more experience promoting self-published books than any other agency in the publishing industry.
 Self-published or "indie" books no longer face the challenge of overcoming what used to be a negative media perception.

 - Smith Publicity was the first book marketing agency to ever secure a full article about a self-published book in the New York Times.

 - We were one of the first book publicity agencies to work with e-book only self-published books and e-book publishers.